NativeScript/nativescript-fresco/README.md

 - **backgroundUri**

 String value used for the background image URI.
 Using this property has similar effect as the placeholderImageUri but the image is stretched to the size of the FrescoDrawee.

+**Note: Currently there are limitations on how many different Images can be set to as 'background' before OutOfMemoryError is thrown.
+For best results its recommended to use a single image for all ```backgroundUri``` of your FrescoDrawee instances.*

 ```xml
 <nativescript-fresco:FrescoDrawee backgroundUri="~/image.jpg"/>